The Livery

 The Chaplain: Although reference is made to “N the chaplain” in the 12th century document recording the agreement between the Saddlers and the Canons of St. Martin-le-Grand, the office was authorised in the Charter of Richard II in 1395.
 The Chaplain’s principal duties today are to conduct informal prayers prior to each Livery Quarter Court and to preach the Election Day sermon.
 The Chaplain’s appointment is an honorary one to which he or she is nominated by the Master.

-Key Warden: Ben Laurie
+Key Warden: Edward Bullen

-Key Warden: Ben Laurie
+Key Warden: Edward Bullen

 The Chaplain's Badge